 6. Offer something valuable to make your visitors continue to browse on the website after closing the pop-up or even to encourage clicking on the pop-up.
 You can offer something like a free eBook for Conversion Rate Optimization Guide to collect email addresses of prospects.

 Google's aim is always to improve the user-experience.
 It believes these intrusive interstitials lower experience and impact bounce rate, exit rate, and even time-on-site of a website.
 This is why Google interrupts the way you do digital marketing.

-So, be careful when you select a pop-up service.
+So, be careful when you select a pop-up builder.
 Popupsmart offers conversion-ready pop-ups that comply with Google's requirements.